9 FAM 302.5

 (3) (U) Type of Passport May Indicate Nature of Position: One criterion for determining the nature of an applicant’s position is the type of passport they hold.
 Possession of a diplomatic, special, or service passport issued by a communist or communist-controlled country, while not conclusive, raises the probability of communist membership or affiliation and should be the subject of further inquiry and/or investigation.

 (4) (U) Consular Post in Applicant's Home Country Consulted: United States consular posts in the applicant’s country of nationality have the best perspective on whether an applicant’s government employment constitutes sufficient grounds for a finding of ineligibility.
-Therefore, in third-country cases, you must consult with the appropriate consular section in the applicant’s home country before adjudicating the visa application and should ordinarily defer to the opinion of the consular officer at that post.
+Therefore, in third-country cases, consult with the appropriate consular section in the applicant’s home country before adjudicating the visa application and should ordinarily defer to the opinion of the consular officer at that post.

 g.
-(U) Service In Armed Forces of Communist or Communist-Controlled Countries: Consistent with 22 CFR 40.34(b), service in the armed forces of any country does not by itself establish an applicant’s membership in or affiliation with any proscribed organization and does not constitute a ground of ineligibility.
+(U) Service in Armed Forces of Communist or Communist-Controlled Countries: Consistent with 22 CFR 40.34(b), service in the armed forces of any country does not by itself establish an applicant’s membership in or affiliation with any proscribed organization and does not constitute a ground of ineligibility.
 Continuing service, however, and/or promotion to a higher rank (e.g., the officer corps) could result in the applicant’s serving in a political capacity which would be cause for a finding of ineligibility under INA 212(a)(3)(D).

 h.
 (U) Applicants Previously Presumed Ineligible: In the past, nonimmigrant applicants were often presumed to be ineligible under former 212(a)(28)(C) based on factors in the applicant’s case which indicated possible communist membership or affiliation (e.g., type of passport carried, nature of employment).
 These presumptive findings were always made without the benefit of a personal interview.
 You shall adjudicate such cases anew during the IV interview giving the applicant every opportunity to rebut the previous presumptive finding of ineligibility.